 So he lost the control of the car, and crashed into the barriers.

-How many races Michael missed?
+How many races Michael Schumacher missed?

 Michael Schumacher sidelined for six races, his team mate Eddie Irvine became Ferrari’s lead driver, he put in a valiant effort and nearly won the championship, lost to Hakkinen for just 2 points, 76 Hakkinen, 74 Irvine!